Are you a Law Abiding Dog Owner?

 Identification

-Your dog must have an ID tag containing crucial information items – Your name, address and postcode.
+Your dog must have an ID tag containing crucial information, such as your name, address, and postcode.
 It is also compulsory that your pet is microchipped, too, with your details logged onto one of the national databases.
 You can read more about this in our article “Chips and ID Tags”

 Nuisance Dogs

-No one likes to think that their dog is a nuisance to any member of the public, but please consider your Postman and provide a post-box, signs to alert visitors to your home that you have a dog, and make sure that your boundary fences are in good condition to keep your dog enclosed and safe.
+No one likes to think that their dog is a nuisance to any member of the public, but please consider your Postman and provide a postbox, signs to alert visitors to your home that you have a dog, and boundary fences in good condition to keep your dog enclosed and safe.

-If a neighbour makes a complaint about your dog’s barking being a nuisance to the local Council, they are duty bound to make an investigation, which will result in an official letter.
+If a neighbour makes a complaint about your dog’s barking is a nuisance to the local Council, they are duty-bound to investigate, which will result in an official letter.
 If it’s proved that your dog is barking incessantly, you could be issued a Noise Abatement Notice, or worse still, prosecution, with a fine to follow.

 It is an offence not to clean up after your dog if it fouls in a public place – you must clean it up immediately or face a fine of up to £1000.
 The Local Authority can also issue you a Dog Control Order in some locations.